Young Scientist Centre

 Tailored for you

 All workshops can be tailored according to the group’s age and ability.
-Unless otherwise stated in the description, all of our workshops last four hours including breaks, with a maximum capacity of 30 students.
+Unless otherwise stated in the description, all of our workshops last four hours including breaks, with a maximum capacity of 30 students (32 capacity for Key Stage 2).

 How much are workshops?

-Workshops are charged at £150 per session, except A Question of Taste (KS5) which is £200.
-For the 2021-22 academic year we can offer all state funded high schools and FE colleges one free workshop per key stage.
-For primary schools we are offering one free workshop if your school has above 30% pupil premium.
+Workshops are charged at £180 per session, except A Question of Taste (KS5) which is £250.
+For the 2023-24 academic year, we can offer all state-funded high schools and FE colleges one free workshop per key stage.
+For primary schools, we are offering one free workshop if your school has above 30% pupil premium.

 How to book: